 What if the home seller was an elderly couple and they had never seen the condition of their concrete slab foundation.
 After all, the slab had been covered with carpet for as long as they owned the home.
-So, the couple sells their home, but a few months later while doing a carpet replacement project, the buyer discovers a structural crack in the slab.
+So, the couple sells their home, but a few months later while doing a carpet replacement project, the buyer discovers a small structural crack in the slab.
 Now the buyer is upset and accuses the seller of failing to disclose the crack in the slab.
 What happens next?
 The seller was honestly unaware of the problem, and of course it didn’t turn up during the home inspection.
 Who’s responsible?
 Unfortunately, we cannot answer this question.
-It’s most likely the home sellers will never hear about this.
+Perhaps the home sellers will never hear about this.
 The buyer will fix the crack, install the carpet and move on.
 On the other hand, this could turn into a legal action.

 Will a Home Inspection Help

 It’s always a good idea for home buyers to obtain a home inspection but this is not a Disclosure Statement.
 Certainly the home inspection could result in the discovery of previously unknown deficiencies, but in most instances any problems are worked out amicably.
 A home inspection benefits the buyers most because it enables them to back out of the deal gracefully.
 Conversely, it benefits the sellers because it might shed light on a problem they were previously unaware and protect them from problems in the future.